portfolio-ng/artdisplay/README.md

       "tags": 'STR: comma seperated categorical tags',
-      "media": 'STR: media used in creating the piece', "date": 'STR: Date of production of the piece', "location": 'Location of production of the piece', "dim": {
+      "media": 'STR: media used in creating the piece', "date": 'STR: Date of production of the piece', "location": 'STR: Location of production of the piece', "dim": {
         "hei": 'STR: Height and units',
         "wid": 'STR: Width and units',